 To locate relevant books, search by keyword, title, author, etc. in the following catalogs:

-You can find basic tips on how to use these catalogs here: guides.osu.edu/help/home
+Find tips on how to use these catalogs here: http://guides.osu.edu/help/home

 In the Library Catalog, use the red "Request this item" button for items not in the Moritz Law Library collection but available at other OSU library locations.
 To complete the request, you will need to enter your name, as it appears on your BuckID, and your University ID number, which is the shorter string of numbers on your BuckID.
 You will receive an email message when the item arrives.